Find out how to make a complaint about the regulators and how we investigate complaints.

 Dealing with your complaint

-We take the matters raised by complainants seriously – focusing our efforts on handling and resolving complaints quickly and impartially, while treating complainants with courtesy and sensitivity.
+Complaints help us learn lessons and improve our performance.
+We take these matters seriously and aim to resolve complaints quickly and impartially, while treating complainants with courtesy and sensitivity.